-AUT\ 260 Internship III (AUT 260)
+AUT 260 Internship III (AUT 260)

-Students participate in 5 weeks of additional practical training at a dealership or automotive repair facility.
+Students participate in 5 weeks of additional practical training (200 hours) at a dealership or automotive repair facility.
+All automotive students are required to attend an Internship Orientation session prior to starting their internship.

-AUT\ 261 GM Internship 3A
+AUT 261 GM Internship 3A

 Students participate in three weeks of practical training at either a GM dealership or AC Delco repair facility during their sophomore fall semester.
 Students will reinforce automotive skills and theory acquired during the sophomore fall semester.
+All automotive students are required to attend an Internship Orientation session prior to starting their internship.

-AUT\ 263 GM Internship 3C
+AUT 263 GM Internship 3C